krlmlr/dplyr/revdep/cran.md

 ## revdepcheck results

-We checked 81 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 4529 reverse dependencies (3984 from CRAN + 545 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 6 new problems
+ * We saw 9 new problems
- * We failed to check 0 packages
+ * We failed to check 3 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

+* APCI
+  checking tests ...
+ERROR

 * CodelistGenerator
   checking examples ...
 ERROR